COMNET 2002

 has noticed a slight uptick in interest since September 11, "as companies

 dust off their disaster recovery plans."
-Canobeam systems are being used
+Canobeam systems are being

 both for redundant links, and for quick-deploy back-up.
 The system seemed